The kitchen is the heart of the restaurant. What comes out of it (and how quickly it comes out) makes or breaks the dining experience for customers.

 This consideration may be more important in a fast-food environment with inexperienced staff than at a high-end restaurant with experienced chefs.

 Safety and design go hand in hand.
 First, you need to consider food safety in your restaurant.
 Design a space that keeps food safe for consumption.
-A few simple ways to do this include placing your receiving near the fridge and avoiding cleaning chemicals near food.
+A few simple ways to do this include placing your receiving area near the fridge and avoiding cleaning chemicals near food.

 You’ll also need to check local regulations to ensure that your restaurant takes food safety precautions that go beyond common sense.
 In some states, local regulations may determine your commercial kitchen’s layout or design elements.